Knowledge Hub

 Dosing Logic

-TES uses a pulsed dosing strategy (e.g., 20 mins per day) rather than continuous feed.
-This targets the surface interface specifically, reducing chemical usage by up to 90% compared to traditional oxidizing biocides.
+TES uses a pulsed dosing strategy rather than default continuous feed.
+This targets the surface interface and allows chemical runtime and volume to be reviewed against the site's existing treatment program.

 IoT Integration